Fishless Cycle ( Aquarium Nitrogen Cycle )

 For a filter, I recommend AquaClear power filters for small tanks of up to 30 gallons.

-I personally use an Eheim Classic External Canister Filter 2213 for my 40-gallon tank, and I am very pleased with it.
-It is a high quality German brand.
+I use an EHEIM Classic 2213 Canister Filter for my 40-gallon tank, and I am very pleased with it.
+It is a high-quality German brand.

-For heaters, regardless of what people say or how the manufacturer’s rated tank size on the heater, a 50w heater can be efficient enough for up to 40 gallon water or even more if you have good water flow near the heater.
-After I replaced my 100W EHEIM Jagar heater with a Rena SmartHeater 50W, there has been no temperature fluctuation at all.
-(I replaced EHEIM Jagar because it was too shining for my tank’s black background, not because it was not good).
+For an aquarium heater, regardless of what people say or how the manufacturer’s rated tank size on the heater, a 50w heater can be efficient enough for up to 40-gallon water or even more if you have good water flow near the heater.
+After I replaced my 100W EHEIM Jager heater with a Rena SmartHeater 50W, there has been no temperature fluctuation at all.
+(I replaced EHEIM Jager because it was too shiny for my tank’s black background, not because it was not good).

-The above photo is my own 40 gallon planted tropical aquarium during fishless cycle.
+The above photo is my own 40 gallon planted tropical aquarium during fishless cycling.
 As you can see, basically you need to set up your tank exactly the way as it is ready for the fish.
-Make sure you use a water conditioner to neutralize the chlorine in the tap water before you add it to your tank.
+Make sure you use an aquarium water conditioner to neutralize the chlorine in the tap water before you add it to your tank.
 Chlorine can kill the bacteria.

-You can use any type of water conditioner.
+You can use any water conditioner.
 I have used Kordon NovAqua+, Tetra AquaSafe, Seachem Prime, and Hikari Ultimate for my fish tanks.

 While they are all good, I recommend Prime for new tanks because it can detoxify ammonia and turn it into a harmless form – ammonium, up to 48 hours.